Services

 Outside of the Office

-Outside of the office, Michael enjoys going to the gym, watching baseball and Unsolved Mysteries.
-He also likes to read scriptures for spiritual upliftment and spend time with his family.
+Outside of the office, Michael enjoys spending time with his wife and three kids.
+His hobbies include going to the gym, watching baseball and Unsolved Mysteries.
+He also likes to read scriptures for spiritual upliftment.
 When he has the opportunity to travel, his favorite destination is Florida.

 Languages